-- Correct hygiene and toilet practices are essential to keep water supplies (rivers, lakes) safe to drink. - Remove rubbish pack it in, pack it out.
-Please help guide to separate rubbish, recycling and compost. - \bullet Keep to the track where there is one protect native plants and animals - Respect cultural heritage. - Enjoy your visit camp carefully and leave no trace of your visit.
-Willthe next visitor know you have been there?
+- Remove rubbish pack it in, pack it out.
+Please help guide to separate rubbish, recycling and compost. - Keep to the track where there is one protect native plants and animals. - Respect cultural heritage. - Enjoy your visit camp carefully and leave no trace of your visit.
+Will the next visitor know you have been there?